nixworks/public/news/2010/05/6/README.md

 ##### Robert Mugabe
 ### [Robert Mugabe, Morgan Tsvangirai and Arthur Mutambara, in a rare display of solidarity, call for an end to international sanctions on Zimbabwe and instead request investment. ](/news/2010/05/6/robert-mugabe-morgan-tsvangirai-and-arthur-mutambara-in-a-rare-display-of-solidarity-call-for-an-end-to-international-sanctions-on-zimbab.md)
-_Context: Zimbabwe, Robert Mugabe, Arthur Mutambara, Morgan Tsvangirai_
+_Context: Arthur Mutambara, Robert Mugabe, Morgan Tsvangirai, Zimbabwe_

 ##### United Kingdom
 ### [Voters in the United Kingdom head to the polls to elect Members of Parliament. ](/news/2010/05/6/voters-in-the-united-kingdom-head-to-the-polls-to-elect-members-of-parliament.md)
-_Context: Members of Parliament, 2010 general election, United Kingdom_
+_Context: Members of Parliament, United Kingdom, 2010 general election_

 ##### Ajmal Kasab
 ### [Ajmal Kasab, the only surviving member of a group responsible for the 2008 Mumbai attacks, is sentenced to death. ](/news/2010/05/6/ajmal-kasab-the-only-surviving-member-of-a-group-responsible-for-the-2008-mumbai-attacks-is-sentenced-to-death.md)